Egyptian Television Network

-The Egyptian Television Network is a television service run by the Egyptian Radio and Television Union.
-It commenced programming in 1960.
-Nowadays it has more than three national channels, and several broadcast channels on satellite.
+The Egyptian Television Network is a television service run by the National Media Authority.
+It commenced programming on 21 July 1960.
+Nowadays it has more than fifteen national channels, and several broadcast channels on satellite.

 History

 Though the decision to start television service was taken earlier by the late King Farouk, the British-French-Israeli Suez invasion delayed work until late 1959.
 Egypt then signed a contract with Radio Corporation of America to provide the country with a television network and the capacity to manufacture sets.
-Construction of the radio and television center was completed in 1960, and the first Egyptian television broadcast started on July 21, 1960.
+Construction of the radio and television center was completed in 1960, and the first Egyptian television broadcast started on 21 July 1960.

-Broadcast transmission began on July 21, 1960, at 07:00, the Egyptian TV was started with a five-hour-transmission.
+Broadcast transmission began on 21 July 1960, at 07:00, the Egyptian TV was started with a five-hour-transmission.
 The transmission began with Qur'anic recitation followed by the opening of the parliament and a speech by President Gamal Abdel Nasser.
 This was followed by the national anthem, then the news bulletin and finally ended with Qur'anic recitation.